Emmanuel00885566/Weather-report-app/README.md

 # Weather Report App

 A simple, modern web application to get weather updates for any cities in Nigeria.
+It is a group project that demonstrates query strings, conditional responses, and JSON handling.

 ## Features
 - Search for weather by city name